Camping Reservation Info

 New: Free Primitive Tent Camping w/ 4-Day Ticket

 We've got a major announcement about tent camping.
 For the first time in our 10 year history, free primitive tent camping at the Bill Monroe Music Park & Campground is included with all 4-Day Full Festival tickets!
-The Voils family (owners of the campground) have also re-opened the museum and cleaned up the lake to create a "Hillbilly Water Park" complete with a beach, rope swings, swim platform and a water slide.
+The Voils family (owners of the campground) have also re-opened the museum!
 As the Hartford lyric goes, "Just when you think it can't get no better, then it does."

 The Brown County Inn